MRimk/UniversityNotes/Understanding-Modern-Switzerland.md

 Swiss army had a boom and then declined

 Continuity of cosmopolitanism: international education and experience is not new, it was popular already since 1930s.

+## IMMIGRATION AND IMMIGRATION POLICIES IN SWITZERLAND

+Switzerland's immigrant population is one of the biggest in Europe.

+In the last 60 years, 6 million migrants have entered Switzerland with a permit (4 out of 5 went back)

+Without any immigration after 1950, the Swiss population would be a third smaller (bigger proportion than US, AUS, CAN)

+Immigration is the main contribution to demographic growth (2.5 times more immigrations than births) -> most important drive behind growth

+### When economy meets direct democracy

+Economy has relied on the import of labour from mid-19th century.

+This economic engine relying on the immigration, has allowed to have xenophobic tensions that could be expressed politically (more and earlier than elsewhere) through direct democracy.

+### Historical evolution of immigration and immigration policy

+Switzerland was relatively poor country until mid-19th century and **emigration** was very prevalent (to Europe, US or South America)

+One of the big exports of Switzerland from 16th century onwards was mercenaries (pike fighters) - one of the forms of emigration, and was profitable (still exists as Swiss Guard of Vatican).
+Mid-19th century mercenaries was privatized because of the interference with neutrality.

+Quite a bit of people would emigrate to the US or South America.
+There are remnants of that - Berne in Indiana, and other colonies (Colonia Suiza in Uruguay).
+Due to farmers not wanting to move to the cities and they were leaving to other countries to farm.

+Until 1880s more people were leaving Switzerland than arriving.

+1850 onwards - economic takeoff -> labour was too scarce in Switzerland and weak uniions, weak mobility of peasants (they were leaving) and "import" of labour from Italy and Germany.

+The need for the workforce was from factories and big infrastructure projects (e.g. Gotthard tunnel which was built by Italian workers)

+Before WW1 there was already big proportion of immigrants, and then it decreases after it because of the closed off policies.
+From 1950s there is a very big economic growth and proportion of immigrants growth.
+It was driven by an increase in demand of Swiss products.
+There was also work permit structure which allowed a lot of immigrants to come and leave (but strict, yet flexible) - you come if you have a job, and you can stay only as long as you have a job.
+Source countries of the immigrant countries were further than initially - Italy, then Spain, Portugal, Yugoslavia (these were chosen only when seens as "culturally compatible").

+In 1960s there was an emergence of xenophobic groups after massive increase in immigration.
+Groups were using direct democracy to limit immigration.
+Government introduced a quota system because it was put under pressure

+In 1970s, during a recession, there was a big immigrant population decline because of the work permits flexibility - they had to leave if they were made redundant.
+Between 1973 and 1976 Switzerland lost 330,000 jobs and GDP declined by more than 7%.
+Unemployment increased by only 20,000, and 245,000 were immigrants who were forced to leave the country.
+And others were women who stopped their carreers.

+In 1991, unemployment couldn't be exported anymore because the work permits were made more permanent, and the social guarantees were introduced.
+Immigrants were harder hit by crisis because they were more often low-skilled -> unemployment.
+Also, there was an opening for EU workers, and pressure from EU to phase out the work permit system, and to be open for immigrant workers and free movement.
+Even though Switzerland wanted to keep the control of immigration.

+### Immigration and the labour market

+Currently the biggest share of immigrants are from European countries, whereas other countries have immigrants from African/South American countries.
+This is related to the "cultural compatability"

+There is a selectivity for the immigration - it's easy to come from Portugal due to free movement therefore there are way bigger proportion with lower education, whereas if a person is comming from outside the EU, it is very likely that the person is going to be high-skilled.

+Swiss people are clearly more probable to get higher salaries than immigrants even in the higher deciles.

+Comparison of income (controlled for age and education) - Swiss men earn more than foreign men, where Swiss women earn just marginally more than foreign women.
+If it is controlled for age and gender, there is no significant difference in the salaries.